Learner-approved motorbikes

 • is propelled by a motor or an internal combustion engine with a capacity not exceeding 50 millilitres.

-The holder of any class of South Australian driver's licence can ride a moped, as long as it's registered, insured, and compliant with Australian design rules.
+You can ride a moped with any class of South Australian driver's licence.
+The moped must be registered, insured, and compliant with Australian design rules.

-The holder of a learner's permit can ride a moped only if the permit is for R-DATE or R-class.
+If you have a learner's permit, you can only ride a moped if the permit is for R-DATE or R-class.

 Your next steps